Red Tide concerns in Southwest Florida

 All eyes are on an area in the gulf for a suspected red tide bloom.

-“Red tide is a type of phytoplankton, and it gives off the same signature from an aerial as other types of phytoplankton that can be picked up,” said James Evans with the Sanibel Captiva Conservation Commission.
+“Red tide is a type of phytoplankton, and it gives off the same signature from an aerial as other types of phytoplankton that can be picked up,” said James Evans with the Sanibel Captiva Conservation Foundation.

 The storm-tossed Gulf of Mexico could have churned up the waters, leaving behind an environment primed for red tide.